scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/TowardImmersiveProgrammingInAugmentedandVirtualReality/index.md

 ---
 Title: How Programmers Could Work in the Future?
 Toward Immersive Programming In Augmented and  Virtual Reality
 ---
+#How Programmers Could Work in the Future?
+Toward Immersive Programming In Augmented and  Virtual Reality
 The field of Virtual Reality (VR) has made tremendous progress over the last few years.
 VR-related devices, including visors, controllers, haptic devices, have now reached a point where a human can wear them for a relatively long period of time while performing complex tasks, such as playing sophisticated video games.

 The field of software engineering is having a close look at this new way of interacting with a computer.
 In particular, the software visualization and software comprehension communities  have  recently  started  to  explore  the  benefits  of  adopting VR  within  a  working  environment.
 Developers could benefit from technologies that promote  collaboration, embodiment, memory, and presence such as immersive VR and augmented reality (AR).